 How Do I Make An Appointment?

-To make an appointment, you can call 203-576-4454, email firstname.lastname@example.org, or come to the 2nd floor of Carstensen Hall to schedule an appointment with the office manager.
+To make an appointment, you can call 203-576-4454, email email@example.com, or come to the 2nd floor of Carstensen Hall to schedule an appointment with the office manager.
 Before arriving for appointment, please download and complete intake form which is located on this page.
 Students will be required to complete an intake form prior to initial appointment.
 Once the intake form is completed by student it can be given to the Office Manager on the day of initial appointment.
-The intake form will provide counselor with contact information, identified issues of concern and information about our privacy practices.
+You will be asked to complete some additional paperwork before your appointment which will provide your counselor with information about issues of concern and give you information about our privacy practices.
 Following an intake process to understand and assess your needs, you will be referred for individual counseling, group counseling, a psychological evaluation, or other appropriate services.

 What Should I Expect?